Private library: Colonial North America

 The most recognizable individuals in colonial North America were proprietors of substantial personal libraries.
 John Adams, for example, owned more than 3000 volumes, which were entrusted to the Boston Public Library in 1893.
 He was not only a bibliophile, but an amateur librarian; he maintained his collection fastidiously and even opened his library to the public.

 Legislator James Logan was a contemporary of Benjamin Franklin, with whom he developed a relationship over a passion for books.
 According to Logan, there was nothing more important than the acquisition of knowledge.
 His appetite for enlightenment led to the establishment of a private library of nearly 3000 titles, acknowledged as one of the largest in colonial America.
 In 1745, Logan converted his private library into a public library, which was the first structure in America to be recognized as a library for the public.

 Benjamin Franklin, who was instrumental in establishing the first subscription library in North America, was the owner of a private library of considerable proportions.
 This clandestine miscellanea is not well known, though a contemporary of Franklin, a certain Manasseh Cutler, observed this library firsthand.
 Cutler noted, "It is a very large chamber and high studded.
 The walls were covered with book shelves filled with books; besides there are four large alcoves, extending two-thirds of the length of the chamber, filled in the same manner.
 I presume this is the largest and by far the best, private library in America".
 There are no extant catalogs of what treasures were held in Franklin's library; however, his will contained a register which included some 4,726 titles.

 Modern era

 Private libraries in the hands of individuals have become more numerous with the introduction of paperback books.
 Some nonprofit organizations maintain special libraries, which are often made available to librarians and researchers.
 Law firms and hospitals often maintain either a law or medical library for staff use.
 Additionally, corporations maintain libraries that specialize in collections pertaining to research specific to the areas of concern to that organization.
 Scientific establishments within academia and industry have libraries to support scientists and researchers.
-These libraries are may not be open to the public.
+These libraries may not be open to the public.